 Have you ever had bostock?
-It a pastry made with enriched bread and frangipane– think a happy marriage between toast and almond croissant.
-I had it for the first time about a year and a half ago from some fancy bakery in the city where I ordered it off the menu because I didn’t recognize the name.
-I was surprised by its simplicity and enjoyed its texture and delicate flavor.
+It is a pastry made with enriched bread and frangipane– think toast topped with almond croissant filling.
+I had it for the first time about a year and a half ago when I saw it on a menu at a trendy bakery.
+I didn’t recognize the name and was intrigued.
+When I tried it, I was surprised by its lovely texture and delicate flavor.

-This is a tasty, easy to make black sesame bostock recipe that takes about 25 minutes to make.
-Better yet, the frangipane can be made in advance and can be stored in the fridge for up to a week, so you can whip one up on a whim.
-It can be made in a toaster oven as well as an air fryer.
+This is a tasty, easy Black Sesame Bostock recipe takes only 25 minutes to make.
+The frangipane can be made in advance and can be stored in the fridge for up to a week, further streamlining the process.
+The recipe also works well made in a toaster oven or air fryer, for those days cooking for one.
 So, take your toast game to the next level by making some bostock!

 Interested in more black sesame recipes?
 Check these out: